AdobeDocs/commerce-extensibility/src/pages/admin-ui-sdk/troubleshooting.md

 ## App menu is missing in the Commerce Admin

-It's common to have the App menu missing from the Commerce Admin Panel menu when:
+It's common to have the App menu missing from the Commerce Admin menu when:

 *  **The app is not correctly published in App Builder.** Go to the App project in the developer console and check that the Production workspace has a status of Published.
 If this is not the case, request an approval to publish and test again once the application in Approved.